orisenbazuru/visionle/README.md

    - Sharing results by clicking on `Share` <br/> ![Visionle share results](readme_assets/tabbycat_screen5.png)

 ### Extension to support ML model prediction
-The current version of `Visionle` can be easily extended/modified to use the prediction of a trained `Machine learning model` such as `EfficentNet` or `Vit` on the `ImageNet` dataset.
+The current version of `Visionle` can be easily extended/modified to use the prediction of a trained `Machine learning model` such as `EfficientNet` or `ViT` on the `ImageNet` dataset.
 In fact, the code/logic of this setup is already implemented - what is needed is `some slight modification` of `word.ts` file and dumping the predictions of the model in a `json` file.
 I will leave this as an exercise for the reader 😅 (until I get the time to push that in version `0.2`).

 ### Credits